abend0c1/piv/README.md

 to the manual.

 ### SHOW *column* [*column* ...]
-Displays specific columns (for example, JNAME,
+Display specific columns (for example, JNAME,
 JOBID, PNAME).
-Use `SHOW ?` to list all the valid column names that you can specify for a particular ISPF panel (DA, O, ST, etc).
+Use [SHOW ?](#show-?) to list all the valid column names that you can specify for a particular ISPF panel (DA, O, ST, etc).

 ### SHOW ON
-Automatically prints command output from now on.
+Automatically print command output.
+This is the default.

 ### SHOW OFF
-Suppresses printing command output from now on.
+Suppress printing of command output.

 ### SHOW
-Displays either the contents of the default columns appropriate for the SDSF primary command last issued or the current contents of the `line.n` variables (if the command last issued was READ).
-This is useful if you have suppressed displaying responses (using `SHOW OFF`) and want to display the response for a particular command.
+Display either the contents of the default columns appropriate for the SDSF primary command last issued or the current contents of the `line.n` variables.

+This is useful when you have suppressed displaying responses (using [SHOW OFF](#show-off)) and want to display the response for a particular command.

-### SHOW *nnn*
+### SHOW *n*
-Limits the acquired output to *nnn* lines maximum.
+Limit the acquired output to *n* lines maximum.
+The default is 1000 lines.
+This applies to output from all commands (i.e. z/OS command output, USS commands, and lines read from datasets or files).
+It essentially limits the number of `line.n` stem variables used.

 ### SHOW *heading*[,*m*[,*n*]]
 Prints the heading text followed by lines with